zhaojunlucky/rest-test/README.md

 # REST API Test

-The `rest-test` command line tool is used to test REST API.
+The `rest-test` command line tool is used to test and validate REST API.

 ## Features